jeff-boykin/old-work-docs/Documents/revised-project-template.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

-While the overall rubric will serve as a helpful gauge of whether you met project goals, your __specific scores are more important__ since they can help you identify where to focus your efforts in the future!
+While your total score may serve as a helpful gauge of whether you met project goals, your __specific standard scores are more important__ since they can help you identify where to focus your efforts in the future!

 ---

-### RESOURCES
+## RESOURCES
-**Examples & Suggestions**

 > Note: All components in this section are optional; only include elements that are relevant to your project.